Pages

 Cherishables

 For a writing exercise today, I was asked to ‘number from one to ten.
 List ten things that you can cherish in the life you’ve actually got.’
 That seemed to be quite easy however after the first couple of things, I started having difficulty deciding what to put in my Top Ten.
 My first inclination was to say ~ my kids, all of my family, my friends.
 On second thought, none of these who I do cherish are ‘things’.
 The author of this exercise, Julia Cameron, specified things.
 So I took another tack and started my list.
-All of these things on this list require people to give my life the resiliency I cherish.
+All of the 'things' on this list require people to give my life the resiliency I cherish.

 1. My seizure free status.
 Diagnosed with epilepsy in the summer of 1967, and after many false starts, I learned to manage the epilepsy residing, uninvited, in the amygdala of my brain.
 That took many years.
 Unforeseen difficulties arose here and there, but at this writing I have now achieved 19 years seizure free.